Marc-Solution/Mavera/README.md

 - The bottle image of each product has the text 100% natural to ensure the user that it is only natural ingredients.
 - The texts on the home page tells the user that there is only natural ingredients in all products.
 - The mission and vision text on the about page tells the user that there is only natural organic ingredients in all products.

 ## Deployment

 ---

 This projects was developed using Gitpod and Vs code. committed to git and pushed to GitHub from Gitpod.
 The website is published on Github pages.
 To view the web-site click the following link. https://marc-solution.github.io/Mavera/

+These steps were taken to deploy this page to GitHub Pages from its Github repository:

+1. Log in to GitHub.
+2. Select Marc-Solution/Mavera from the list of repositories.
+3. Select settings from the menu items.
+4. Scroll down to the GitHub Pages section.
+5. There is drop-down menu labeled None.
+Click it and select Master Branch.
+6. Click the save button.
+The page is now deployed.
+7. The page is automatically refreshed, so you need to scroll back down to the GitHub Pages section.
+There you can find the link to the deployed website.

+### Run the project locally

+#### How to download the project to your computer:

+1. Follow this link to the [GitHub repository](https://github.com/Marc-Solution/Mavera) for this project.
+2. Click the drop-down button with the text Code on it.
+3. Click Download Zip.
+A zip with all the project files will be downloaded to your computer.
+4. Double click the zip file.
+The project folder with all the files will appear.
+5. Open the folder with your local IDE.

+#### How to clone this project from GitHub using your local IDE:

+1. Start your local IDE.
+2. Open Git Bash in your Local IDE.
+3. Change the directory to the location where you want the cloned directory to be made.
+4. Follow this link to the [GitHub repository](https://github.com/Marc-Solution/Mavera) for this project.
+5. Click the drop-down button with the text Code.
+6. In the HTTPS section, copy the URL for the repository.
+7. In in the Git Bash in your local IDE, type git clone and paste the URL for the repository.
+8. Press Enter and your clone will be created.

 ## Credits